 Often an urgent rather than an Emergency health problem exists.
 An urgent health problem is an unexpected illness or injury that calls for care that cannot wait until a regularly scheduled office visit.
 Urgent health problems are not life threatening and do not call for the use of an Emergency Room.
 Urgent health problems include earache, sore throat, and fever (not above 104 degrees).
-Benefits for urgent care include:
+Examples of benefits for urgent care include:

 - X-ray services;

-- Care for broken bones;
+- · Care for broken bones;

 - Tests such as flu, urinalysis, pregnancy test, rapid strep;

-- Lab services;
+- · Lab services:

-- · Stitches for simple cuts; and
+- Stitches for simple cuts; and

 - Draining an abscess.